|Nutritional Guidelines (per serving)|

 Heat the oven to 350 F/180 C/Gas 5.

 Heat a large ovenproof skillet or frying pan on the cooker top.
 Add the olive oil and butter and heat through taking care not to burn.
 Add the drained potatoes and the carrots.
 Stir through and then place in the oven.
 Cook for 20 minutes until the potatoes and carrots are browning on the edges.
+Stir from time to time.

 Place the pan back into the oven and cook for a further 10 minutes or until the white is set and the yolk cooked to your liking.